 15. You need to give your lender a fully executed contract of sale.

-16. Once the cooperative reviews your application, credit report and financials they will schedule a face to face meeting with the cooperative board where you will be asked several questions including background, financial and questions regarding your use and intentions with the apartment you are applying to purchase.
-Example of intentions can be, are your planning to rent or sublease your unit.
+16. Once the cooperative reviews your application, credit report, and financials they will schedule a face-to-face meeting with the cooperative board where you will be asked several questions including background, financials, and questions regarding your use and intentions with the apartment you are applying to purchase.
+An example of intentions can be, are you planning to rent or sublease your unit.

 17. Canale Realty will accompany your bank appraiser to the property if they wish to appraise the property.